Pub Year

 Both title page and copyright page should say 1934.
 No printing statement should be present on the copyright page.
-Only 2,000 copies of the first printing were produced (that fact is disclosed in printing statements of later printings.)
-The book is cloth with paper labels.
+The boards are brown cloth with paper labels.

 Now in November won the Pulitzer Prize for Fiction.